NatronGitHub/openfx-misc/Shadertoy/Shadertoy.md

 ### Image shaders

 Image shaders implement the `mainImage()` function in order to generate the procedural images by computing a color for each pixel.
-This function is expected to be called once per pixel, and it is responsability of the host application to provide the right inputs to it and get the output color from it and assign it to the screen pixel.
+This function is expected to be called once per pixel, and it is responsibility of the host application to provide the right inputs to it and get the output color from it and assign it to the screen pixel.
 The prototype is:

 `void mainImage( out vec4 fragColor, in vec2 fragCoord );`